svlad-90/DMA_Plantuml/README.md

 you to register some garbage.
 But from the other - it allows to create design for non-existing classes, which is useful.
 - It is better to specify class names with namespaces in order to avoid collisions between the entities.
-E.g. dependencies and inheritance are searched by their names without considering name of the package.
-Thus, if you will have the package_1::class_1 and package_2::class_1, then dependency to class_1 might lead to ambiguation, when random data will be chosen.
+E.g. dependencies and inheritances are searched by their names without considering name of the package.
+Thus, if you e.g. will have the package_1::class_1 and package_2::class_1, then dependency to class_1 might lead to ambiguation, when random class will be chosen.
 - All internal search functionality is CASE SENSITIVE.
 Thus, metadata declarations should also consider this.
 Only Creator::findPackagesByName does a case-insensitive search.